Policies and Frequently Asked Questions

 - If you live near a Summit library, consider becoming a Visiting Patron.
 More information here.

 - Scanned articles are yours to keep.
 Be sure to download or print them promptly.
 We will delete them from the server after 30 days.
 Also keep in mind that most articles are protected by copyright.
 You should not post scanned articles to the web or print out multiple copies to share with others without obtaining permission from the publisher.

 - Loan periods are determined by the owning library.
 Most materials have a loan period of 6 weeks and are not renewable (a note that says "No Renewals" will be on the bookband).
 All loans are subject to recall by the lending library.

 - The paper band identifying an Interlibrary Loan book must be left on the cover at all times to make sure that the book is properly identified and checked in when it is returned.

 - Materials borrowed through Interlibrary Loan can be returned to any UW Library or to a dropbox.
-Please note that the UW Law Library is not part of the UW Libraries system so items returned there may take a few more days to be checked in.

 - You may also mail books to: